-Learning Outcome Students will be able to Skills (Cumulative) By achieving this broader outcome, students will demonstrate that they can also Sample Practice Tasks Students can develop/practice the skills needed to achieve this outcome by 1. read 3-5 paragraph passages of familiar genres (e.g. concrete, factual) including abstract, specialised vocabulary differentiate between fact and opinion differentiate between likes, dislikes, responding to formal letters, brochures, newsletters responding to factual and fictional stories 2. read 3-paragraph passages of unfamiliar topic and genres (e.g. argument, opinion, inference) including familiar vocabulary and preferences demonstrate strategies for learning and remembering words use peer feedback and self-monitoring strategies to evaluate meanings and findings draw inferences and conclusions understand how quotation marks, semicolons, parentheses, and dashes affect meaning responding to articles in the newspaper or online news (e.g. letters to the Editor) completing surveys or polls (online or paper-based) to state and rate likes, dislikes, dis/agreement, preferences locating information using appropriate strategies (e.g. table of contents, glossary, headings, guiding words, menu) developing an awareness of the protocols and ownership associated with First Peoples texts
+Learning Outcome Students will be able to Skills (Cumulative) By achieving this broader outcome, students will demonstrate that they can also Sample Practice Tasks Students can develop/practice the skills needed to achieve this outcome by read 3-5 paragraph passages of familiar genres (e.g. concrete, factual) including abstract, specialised vocabulary read 3-paragraph passages of unfamiliar topic and genres (e.g. argument, opinion, inference) including familiar vocabulary differentiate between fact and opinion differentiate between likes, dislikes, and preferences demonstrate strategies for learning and remembering words use peer feedback and selfmonitoring strategies to evaluate meanings and findings draw inferences and conclusions understand how quotation marks, semicolons, parentheses, and dashes affect meaning responding to formal letters, brochures, newsletters responding to factual and fictional stories responding to articles in the newspaper or online news (e.g. letters to the Editor) completing surveys or polls (online or paper-based) to state and rate likes, dislikes, dis/agreement, preferences locating information using associated with First Peoples texts